Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Introduction

 This paper is structured as follows.
-Section~\ref{sec:related} discusses related works.
-Section~\ref{sec:setup} introduces the setup.
+Section~\ref{sec:related} discusses related work.
+Section~\ref{sec:setup} introduces the repeated-game setup and the operational belief notation used in the main text; the more formal predictive-representative construction is deferred to Appendix~\ref{app:belief_repr}.
 Section~\ref{sec:rr} defines reasonably reasoning agents and relates their Bayesian and best-response learning properties to in-context and test-time inference in language models.
 Section~\ref{sec:zero_shot} presents the main zero-shot Nash convergence results.
-Section \ref{sec:unknown_payoffs} discusses how we can extend the zero-shot Nash convergence result for unknown, stochastic payoffs.
-Then Section \ref{sec:experiments} provides empirical evidence of the theoretical contributions in this paper.
+Section~\ref{sec:unknown_payoffs} extends the analysis to unknown, stochastic payoffs.
+Section~\ref{sec:experiments} provides empirical evidence for the theory.